olofmogren/olofmogren.github.io/publications/_posts/2020-10-05-federated.md

 ---
-title: "Federated learning using a mixture of experts"
+title: "Specialized federated learning using a mixture of experts"
 layout: posts
 tags:
  - prio